 Paradoxically, the younger and more active you are, the less likely you are to be satisfied with a knee replacement.
 Younger patients have higher expectations.
-In general, the elderly aren’t concerned about playing tennis; they just want pain relief and to be able to get around.
-It’s easier for the elderly in other ways as well.
-Elderly people don’t feel as much pain in recovery.
+In general, older adults aren’t concerned about playing tennis; they just want pain relief and to be able to get around.
+It’s easier for older adults in other ways as well.
+Older adults don’t feel as much pain in recovery.
 Also, the older you are, the more likely your knee will last for your lifetime.
 An active 40-year-old will probably need another one eventually.

 What kinds of activities will I be able to do after a knee replacement?
 Will I still have pain after getting back to normal activity levels?

 You can walk all you want, golf, play sports like nonaggressive doubles tennis — but no diving for balls or running all over the court.
 I discourage high-impact sports that involve twisting or turning, like skiing or basketball.
 An avid gardener will have a difficult time because it’s hard to kneel with a knee replacement.
 Keep in mind that the less stress you put on your knee, the longer it will last.

 How do you select a surgeon?